zhenyan-xing/zhenyan-xing.github.io/_books/secrets-of-the-millionaire-mind.md

 ---

-I am currently reading this book for its perspective on how beliefs, habits, and internal narratives shape financial behavior.
+I am read this book for its perspective on how beliefs, habits, and internal narratives shape financial behavior.

 **The book is about your finnacial blueprint**